mozilla/glean/docs/user/adding-glean-to-your-project.md

 This handler will wait up to 1 second for any pending work to complete.

 In addition, ping uploading is performed in a separate child process.
 This process may continue to exist during uploading even after the main process shuts down.

+Multiple Python processes may not work in all contexts, such as in a `PyInstaller` application.
+To disable using a separate process for ping uploading, set the `allow_multiprocessing` parameter on the `glean.Configuration` object to `False`.
 </div>

 {{#include ../tab_footer.md}}